fghaas/taiga-ansible/README.md

 It is perfectly acceptable to assign all three roles to the same host, if needed.

-Two other defined roles, `taiga`, and `taiga-webserver`, are auxiliary and should never be used directly.
+The other defined roles, `taiga`, `taiga-node`, and `taiga-webserver`, are auxiliary and should never be used directly.
+The `taiga-back`, `taiga-front`, and `taiga-events` roles inherit from these as needed.

 ## Inventory